-BIG FIRM EXPERTISE WITH THE PERSONAL TOUCH YOU DERSERVE.
+BIG LAW FIRM EXPERTISE WITH THE PERSONAL TOUCH YOU DERSERVE.

-Throughout the years, the firm has had many distinguished "alumni" attorneys who have served the community in a variety of government capacities, including a United States District Court Judge, several state and local judges, and a New York State Senator.
-From our modest beginning, we have carefully grown to over a dozen attorneys and a full professional team.
+Throughout the years, the MCCM law firm in Rochester, NY has had many distinguished "alumni" attorneys who have served the community in a variety of government capacities, including a United States District Court Judge, several state and local judges, and a New York State Senator.
+From our modest beginning over 40 years ago, we have carefully grown to over a dozen Rochester attorneys and a full professional team.
 We are large enough to offer expertise in a broad range of practice areas, yet small enough to provide prompt, personal attention.

 We make sure you know your client rights